Ventus218/sleep-detection-and-safety-pull-over/README.md

   the radar has surpassed the obstacle resulting in the obstacle being hit.
 This issue can be easilly solved by complementing the main radar with a short range radar on the side of the vehicle.

+### Future work and enhancements

+- It is possible to follow the LiDAR approach and see if it is actually performs better

 - It can happen sometimes that the vehicle will take a higher amount of space before completely stopping and this can result in hitting an obstacle in the emergency lane.

   This is due to the fact that we were not able to tune the PID controller which is a very time consuming task.

+  Additional work on this aspect would greatly increase out system quality.

 ## Usage